almossawi/firefox-code-quality/README.md

 # Firefox Code Quality
 Architectural measures of complexity for revisions in mozilla-central.

-The repository includes the now fully-automated workflow for unning the code-quality analyses on revisions in mozilla-central.
+The repository includes the now fully-automated workflow for running the code-quality analyses on revisions in mozilla-central.
 More documentation to follow.

 ### Quick-start guide

-To run the complete analysis on the latest revision in mozilla-central, run the following command
+To run the complete set of analyses on the latest revision in mozilla-central, run the following command

 ```
 analyzeMozillaCentral.sh